GoogleCloudPlatform/click-to-deploy/k8s/gitlab/README.md

   ${APP_INSTANCE_NAME}-gitlab-0:/var/opt/gitlab/backups/
 ```

-Change ownership of file to `git` user.
+Change ownership of the file to `git` user:

 ```
 kubectl --namespace ${NAMESPACE} exec -it \
   "${APP_INSTANCE_NAME}-gitlab-0" -- bash -c \
   "chown git:git /var/opt/gitlab/backups/*"
 ```

-Run Restore command and follow the output:
+Run the restore command and follow its output:

 ```
 kubectl --namespace ${NAMESPACE} exec -it \
   "${APP_INSTANCE_NAME}-gitlab-0" -- bash -c \
   "gitlab-backup restore"
 ```

-Copy Database encryption key related secret files to instance.
-We assume they are in your current directory.
+Copy database-encryption-key-related secret files to your instance.
+These will
+likely be in your current directory.

 ```
 for secret in "gitlab-secrets.json" "gitlab.rb"; do
   kubectl --namespace ${NAMESPACE} cp $secret ${APP_INSTANCE_NAME}-gitlab-0:/etc/gitlab/ done
 ```

-If you deployed with other root password than previous, you should restore it as well.
+If you deployed with a different root password than the one you most recently
+created, you should restore that root password as well:

 ```
 # COPY encoded old password
 OLD_PASS=$(cat root-password-base64.txt)